SEESolutions-it/DpdlEngine/README.md

 ### Embedded C code

-Dpdl allows the embedding and execution of ANSI C code directly within Dpdl scripts.
-The C code is interpreted via a native Dpdl library that has a very small footprint and includes all essential C libraries and language constructs (subset of ISO standard C90) with no external dependencies.
+Dpdl allows the embedding and execution of **ANSI C code** directly within Dpdl scripts.
+The C code is interpreted via a native Dpdl library that has a very small footprint and **includes all essential C libraries** and language constructs (subset of ISO standard C90 and **POSIX** compliant) with
+**no external dependencies**.

-Custom libraries can be integrated and linked via a straight forward implementation configuration approach.
+Custom libraries and functions can be integrated and linked via a straight forward implementation configuration approach.

 Example Dpdl script with embedded C code: